 Why Live in Ramblewood

 Ramblewood, a neighborhood in Baltimore, offers a blend of city convenience and a secluded home life.
-The area is characterized by its red-brick rowhomes with short-roofed front porches or decorative metal awnings, many of which have undergone recent renovations.
-The homes are situated on small banks with terraced stairways leading to the entryways, and parking is typically on the street.
-Ramblewood is nestled between two local parks and is close to a major hospital and shopping hubs.
-Belvedere Square, a popular destination, features shops, restaurants, and The Senator Theatre, a vintage art deco cinema.
-The neighborhood has a small shopping center with essentials like a grocery store, gym, and bank, while Towson Town Center, less than 4 miles away, offers additional retail options.
+The area is characterized by red-brick rowhomes, many of which have undergone recent renovations.
+Ramblewood is nestled between two local parks and is close to MedStar Good Samaritan Hospital and Belvedere Square, a popular shopping and dining development.
+The Senator Theatre, a vintage art deco cinema, has been showing movies since the 1930s.
+The neighborhood has a small shopping center with a grocery store, while Towson Town Center, less than 4 miles away, offers additional retail options.
 For things to do, residents enjoy Summer Sounds at the Square, a seasonal event with music and local vendors.
-Outdoor enthusiasts frequent Mt.
-Pleasant Woods Park, which includes an 18-hole golf course and an ice arena, and Chinquapin Park, known for its lush green spaces and recreational facilities.
+Outdoor enthusiasts frequent Mount Pleasant Woods Park, which includes an 18-hole golf course and an ice arena, and Chinquapin Park, known for its lush green spaces and recreational facilities.
 Ramblewood is safer than the national average, adding to its appeal.
-The neighborhood is served by Baltimore City Public Schools, with Leith Walk Elementary/Middle School and Forest Park High School nearby.
-MedStar Good Samaritan Hospital is adjacent to the neighborhood, providing accessible healthcare.
+The neighborhood is served by Baltimore City Public Schools, with Leith Walk Elementary/Middle School and Forest Park High School nearby. is adjacent to the neighborhood, providing accessible healthcare.
 Downtown Baltimore is 6 miles away, and public transportation is available via Maryland Transit Administration stops.
 For air travel, Baltimore/Washington International Thurgood Marshall Airport is approximately 21 miles south via Interstate 895.

 Frequently Asked Questions